 Why Did Delta Offer So Much Money?

 The answer here is simple: Dr. Dao.
-Ever since the incident where United dragged Dr. Dao off a plane in Chicago when he was involuntarily removed from a flight, the practice of involuntary denied boarding (IDB) has been a hot button topic.
-No airline wants to be the next one on the news seen kicking a passenger off a flight so airlines have changed policies to increase the amount the airport agents are able to offer to “make it worthwhile” for passengers to give up their seats voluntarily.
+Ever since the incident where United dragged Dr. Dao off a plane in Chicago when he was involuntarily removed from a flight, the practice of involuntarily denied boarding (IDB) has been a hot button topic.
+No airline wants to be the next one on the news seen kicking a passenger off a flight so airlines have changed policies to increase the amount the airport agents can offer to “make it worthwhile” for passengers to give up their seats voluntarily.

 Delta, for instance, has increased the amount their gate agents can offer to get passengers to give up their seats.
 The new limit for gate agents has been increased to $2000 (up from $800) and supervisors are allowed to offer up to $9,950 (previously $1.350).
 This gives the airport agents the freedom to get passengers to voluntarily give up their seats and avoid any possible PR nightmares.

 These new limits were put to the test when Delta oversold a flight from Atlanta to South Bend, Indiana earlier this month.
 Delta’s problem was that the University of Georgia football team was playing Notre Dame in South Bend and it was likely that everyone on the flight wanted to get to the game.
 They eventually found someone willing to give up their seat…..for $4000!!!!!

 This kind lady volunteered to get bumped.. for a 7pm flight tonight to South Bend.. for $4,000…

 Not one fan wanted to get in late pic.twitter.com/gCOwFpz2Hf

 — Zach Klein (@ZachKleinWSB) September 8, 2017